 Insulin and Metabolic Disease

 Our catastrophic rates of chronic diseases are not only about bodily health.
-The disease also impacts our behavior, changing who we are and what we choose, moment to moment.
-The familiar saying “you are what you eat” has a cognitive and behavioral corollary.
+They also impact our behavior — changing who we are and what we choose, moment to moment.
+There is a cognitive and behavioral corollary to the old saying “you are what you eat.”
 We think, feel, and act-out what we eat.

 The Energy Balance Hormones